awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

 AWS Glue crawls the inventory data in the central Amazon S3 bucket twice daily, by default\.
 If you frequently change the types of data to collect on your instances then you might want to crawl the data more frequently, as described in the following procedure\.

 **Important**
-AWS Glue charges your account based on an hourly rate, billed by the second, for crawlers \(discovering data\) and ETL jobs \(processing and loading data\)\.
+AWS Glue charges your Amazon Web Services account based on an hourly rate, billed by the second, for crawlers \(discovering data\) and ETL jobs \(processing and loading data\)\.
 Before you change the crawler schedule, view the [AWS Glue pricing](https://aws.amazon.com/glue/pricing/) page\.

 **To change the inventory data crawler schedule**